Skip to main content

 MusashiBattle Creek55Layoff

-The biggest impact was at Shape at its Grand Haven facility, reporting 400 affected workers.
+The most significant filing came from Shape at its Grand Haven facility, reporting 400 affected workers.
 DHL Express followed with 336 workers.

 Trend & Outlook